FAQ

 I have a foreign driving licence — do I have to take the UK theory test?

 It depends on where your licence was issued.
 EU/EEA licence holders can usually exchange without re-testing.
 "Designated" countries can also exchange without re-testing — the current list includes (but is not limited to) Andorra, Australia, Barbados, the British Virgin Islands, Canada, the Cayman Islands, the Falkland Islands, the Faroe Islands, Gibraltar, Hong Kong, Japan, Moldova (added 31 July 2025 via the Driving Licences (Exchangeable Licences) Order 2025, SI 2025/811), Monaco, New Zealand, the Republic of Korea, the Republic of North Macedonia, Singapore, South Africa, Switzerland, Taiwan, Ukraine, the United Arab Emirates and Zimbabwe (North Macedonia and the others were already designated under earlier instruments).
-Holders of licences from non-designated countries (including the United States, India, China and Pakistan) can drive on the existing licence for 12 months from arrival, after which a full UK theory and practical test is required.
-Use the official checker on gov.uk for your specific country.
+Holders of licences from non-designated countries (including the United States, India, China and Pakistan) can drive on the existing licence for 12 months from the date they became resident — not from the date they landed — after which a full UK theory and practical test is required.
+Use the official checker on gov.uk for your specific country, and see the guide to exchanging a non-GB licence for the residency tests and the ordered route through provisional, theory and practical.

 Does the 2-year clock start on the day I pass or the day after?